dheimgartner/myThesis/QUOTES.md

 - Simple models for a complicated world.
 - The proof of the pudding is in the eating. (proverb)
 - Det finns ingen ko pa isen.
 There is no cow on the ice (proverb; everything is calm and under control)
+- All data is wrong - some data is useful.